MichaelTryfanMatthews/starter-hugo-academic/content/authors/admin/_index.md

 I completed my MSc in Machine Learning at University College London, where I worked on transfer learning in RL at [UCL DARK Lab](https://ucldark.com/) under the supervision of [Prof. Tim Rocktäschel](https://rockt.github.io/) and [Prof. Edward Grefenstette](https://www.egrefen.com/).
 Before this, I obtained my BA in Computer Science from the University of Cambridge.

 B﻿efore starting my PhD I worked for 2 years as a Machine Learning Researcher at [VivaCity](https://vivacitylabs.com/technology/junction-control/), where I worked on using RL for traffic control.
-I﻿ have previously completed software engineering internships at [G-Research](https://www.gresearch.co.uk/) and [PlayFusion](https://playfusion.com/), where I worked on internal trading software and RL for video games respectively.
+During my undergrad I completed software engineering internships at [G-Research](https://www.gresearch.co.uk/) and [PlayFusion](https://playfusion.com/), where I worked on internal trading software and RL for video games respectively.